nihei9/maleeni/README.md

 }
 ```

-Save the above specification to a file.
+Save the above specification to a file in UTF-8.
 In this explanation, the file name is lexspec.json.

 Next, generate a DFA from the lexical specification using `maleeni compile` command.